Lionel Kearns: Early life and education

 Kearns was born in Nelson, British Columbia, Canada.
 His parents were Dorothy Welch and Charles Francis Kearns, WW I aviator, short story writer, and conservationist.
 During WW II the family moved to the town of MacLeod, Alberta (now called Fort Macleod), where his father was a flying instructor in the British Commonwealth Air Training Plan (BCATP).
 After the war the family returned to Nelson, where Kearns spent the next ten years as an active student, athlete (baseball & hockey), and musician (bagpipes and saxophone).
 This period of his life was also marked by frequent trips with his father on foot and horseback through the natural wilderness of south-east British Columbia.
-These early activities and experiences are frequent subjects of Kearns' literary works.
+These early activities and experiences are frequent subjects of Kearns's literary works.

 In 1955 Kearns moved to Vancouver and enrolled at the University of British Columbia (UBC), where he began his language and media studies, and associated with a group of young writers that included George Bowering, Frank Davey and Fred Wah.
 Kearns was one of the originators of the influential poetry magazine, Tish.

 Over the nine years that he was a student, graduate student, and instructor at UBC, his principal mentors were Earle Birney, Warren Tallman, and Ronald Baker, who introduced him to the works of Marshall McLuhan and Noam Chomsky.

 In 1964, after graduating with an M.A. in Literature and Creative Writing from UBC, Kearns won a Commonwealth Scholarship to study Linguistics at the School of Oriental and African Studies (SOAS) at London University.
 In England, he was an active participant in the British Poetry Revival, and came under the influence of Bob Cobbing, Dom Sylvester Houédard and various members of the Concrete Poetry movement.
-He also spent six weeks as a production assistant on the set of Peter Watkins' controversial BBC film, The War Game (1966), which dealt with nuclear war, and its devastating effects on life and civil order in Britain.
+He also spent six weeks as a production assistant on the set of Peter Watkins's controversial BBC film, The War Game (1966), which dealt with nuclear war, and its devastating effects on life and civil order in Britain.